luxlike/udacity_SDC_AdvancedLaneLines/writeup.md

 #### 5. Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 To calculate radius of curvature, I use polynomial function.
-And to adjust to real world, multiply coefficient of x,y per meter I did get radius of curvature like this:
+And to adjust to real world, I did multiply coefficient of x,y per meter I did get radius of curvature like this:

 ```python